runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 between the requirements and the code?
 The answer is *simply* no; we know from experience that testing can only demonstrate the presence of bugs; not their absence.
-The beauty of formal verification is that we can *provably* demonstrate an equivalence between our requirements and the source code via a *semantics*.
+_The beauty of formal verification is that we can *provably* demonstrate a correspondence between our requirements and the source code via a *semantics*.
-You can think of a semantics as a compiler that maps code into its mathematical meaning.
+You can think of a semantics as a compiler that maps code into its mathematical meaning._

 Let's examine the phases of formally verifying a program: